cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 * `cloudify.aws.relationships.dhcp_options_associated_with_vpc` Indicates which VPC with which to associate a DHCP options set.

 * `cloudify.aws.relationships.customer_gateway_connected_to_vpn_gateway` Represents a VPC connection between a customer gateway and a VPN gateway.

+* `cloudify.aws.relationships.instance_connected_to_eni` Connects an instance to a NetworkInterface.
+The source is the instance and the target is the network interface.

+* `cloudify.aws.relationships.rule_depends_on_security_group` Indicates which SecurityGroupRule depends on which SecurityGroup.

+* `cloudify.aws.relationships.rule_contained_in_security_group` Represents which SecurityGroupRule is contained in which SecurityGroup.

 # Types Common Behaviors